-I began my career as a Graphic Facilitator for Ernst & Young in 1996 and over the years it has evolved to becoming an Innovation Strategist partnering with others to bring ideas to life.
-I absolutely love working with individuals and teams using my doodle super power to think through processes, strategies and new products.
+I began my career as a Graphic Facilitator for Ernst & Young in 1996 and over the years I have evolved into an Innovation Strategist partnering with others to bring ideas to life.
+I absolutely love working with individuals and teams using my doodle superpower to think through processes, strategies and new products.

 I want to teach you a lesson in how to use doodles to think through strategies yourself.
 It all starts with getting your ideas on paper.
 But how do you do that?
 So many people say, "Whatever you do don't ask me to draw, I'm terrible."

 What I tell the students of the Doodle Institute is that "doodling" is not about drawing; it's about IDEAS.

 To help you get started getting your ideas on paper, I created a list of the TOP 100 ICONS I have found myself using over and over with my clients.
 I want to share these icons with you so you can start to unlock your creative thinking skills too.

 Here is what you are going to do...

 Print out the TOP 100 ICONS below.

 Grab a stack of sticky notes and practice drawing one icon per stick note.

 Draw 10, 20 or even 30 icons and post them on the wall at work.

 Now add a word to describe each icon.
 Some icons you could use more than one word just use the word that feels best to you.